getsentry/sentry/docs/templates/component.rst

 Single Unit
 ~~~~~~~~~~~
 The single unit is a compact toaster whose responsibility is solely toasting.
-It is a cheap unit, it does it’s job, and it is easy to replace in the event of a failure.
+It is a cheap unit, it does its job, and it is easy to replace in the event of a failure.

 Toaster Oven
 ~~~~~~~~~~~~